-During the Bauhaus.Semester, the courses offered by the Bauhaus-Universität Weimar will be reinterpreted and complemented with additional special courses.
-On the one hand, these are regular courses, which are opened to students of other subjects.
-On the other, they are courses with different orientations conceived especially for the Bauhaus.Semester.
+During the Bauhaus.Semester, the courses offered by the Bauhaus-Universität Weimar were reinterpreted and complemented with additional special courses.
+This included standard courses, which were open to students from other programmes, as well as courses with different focusses conceived especially for the Bauhaus.Semester.

-- are run by lecturers from different faculties or disciplines and enable existing content restrictions to be overcome;
+- were run by lecturers from different faculties or departments and allowed existing content barriers to be overcome.

-- make methods and methodologies tangible and usable for students of different disciplines;
+- made methods and methodologies tangible and usable for students from different programmes.

-- consider the idea of the historical Bauhaus;
+- considered the idea of the historical Bauhaus.

-- allow students to address the Bauhaus and contemporary issues in their local context – the university, town of Weimar, region, and state of Thuringia;
+- allowed students to address the Bauhaus and contemporary issues in their local context – the university, town of Weimar, the wider region, and the state of Thuringia.

-- enable guest lecturers to contribute perspectives from other disciplines and facilitate reflection on one’s self-image as well as the external image of the Bauhaus-Universität Weimar;
+- enabled guest lecturers to contribute perspectives from other disciplines and facilitated reflecting on one’s self-image as well as the external image of the Bauhaus-Universität Weimar.

-- students at the Bauhaus-Universität Weimar conceive and run for themselves.
+- Bauhaus-Universität Weimar students conceived and carried out themselves.

-The offers invite all students to familiarise themselves with new content and methods, to discuss current social and academic issues, to engage in interdisciplinary study, and to work together.
-The formats conceived will include courses, projects, block seminars, workshops, and lecture series.
-Download the guidelines for the courses offered during the Bauhaus.Semester here.
+The offers invited all students to familiarise themselves with new content and methods, to discuss current social and academic issues, to engage in interdisciplinary study, and to work together.
+The formats conceived included projects, block seminars, workshops, and lecture series.

-The Bauhaus.Semester in the winter semester 2018/19 also kicks off the celebrations for the 100th anniversary of the founding of the Bauhaus.
-See here for more information on other activities to mark the centenary.
+The Bauhaus.Semester took place in the 2018/19 winter semester and kicked off the celebrations for the 100th anniversary of the founding of the Bauhaus.
+See here for more information on other activities that marked the Bauhaus-Centenary.